YoannPa/BiocompR/README.md

 The current statues of this issue can be tracked [**here**](https://github.com/tidyverse/ggplot2/issues/4368).

 ## Technical questions / Development / Feature request
-If you encounters issues or if a feature you would expect is not available in of BiocompR functions, please check if an existing issue adresses your point [here](https://github.com/YoannPa/BiocompR/issues/).
+If you encounters issues or if a feature you would expect is not available in a BiocompR function, please check if an existing issue adresses your point [here](https://github.com/YoannPa/BiocompR/issues/).
 If not, create a [new issue here](https://github.com/YoannPa/BiocompR/issues/new).

 ## References
 ⚠️ **Work in progress !**